Antfood/crawler/README.md

 ## Build

+You must have `Cmake` to build this project.
 Use the script `build.sh` to build and compile.

         ./build.sh --build